noredeen/lspwatch/README.md

 `lspwatch` is an executable that transparently stands in place of the language server. `lspwatch` operates in one of two modes:

-1. **`command` mode**: For running one-time language server queries like `gopls stats`, where the command exits after returning results.
+1. **`command`** mode: For running one-time language server queries like `gopls stats`, where the command exits after returning results.
 Editors often use such queries to gather static metadata.
-2. **`proxy` mode**: For long-running language server sessions where LSP messages are continuously exchanged.
+2. **`proxy`** mode: For long-running language server sessions where LSP messages are continuously exchanged.
 This is the  typical usage of the language server.

-`lspwatch` will automatically choose the correct mode, but you can also specify it using the `--mode` flag (e.g `lspwatch --mode command -- gopls stats`).
+> **`lspwatch` will automatically choose the correct mode**, but you can also specify it using the `--mode` flag (e.g `lspwatch --mode command -- gopls stats`).
+You should never need to do this.

 Generally, to use `lpswatch` for instrumenting your language server, you will need to replace the command your code editor invokes when running the language server.
 For example, instead of running `gopls <args>`, your editor should run `lspwatch -- gopls <args>`.
 Most LSP-equipped editors will have a way to configure this.
 Some verified examples are included below, but reference the documentation of your editor or language extension for instructions.